Banbury Oversized Drape Crochet Cardigan Free Pattern

 If you would like to use standard sizing for arm length – then for XS (S, M , L, XL, 2XL, 3XL, 4XL, 5XL) use approximately 16.5 (17, 17, 17.5, 17.5, 18, 18, 18.5, 18.5) inches or 42 (43, 43, 44.5, 44.5, 45.5, 45.5, 47, 47) centimetres

-Note: Designed as a very oversized fit with significant positive ease.
+Note: The Banbury Oversized Drape Crochet Cardigan is designed as a very oversized fit with significant positive ease.

 CROCHET GAUGE